Workshop on gender equality, diversity and equal conditions & sustainability in research collaboration

 Welcome to a practical workshop on gender equality, diversity and equal conditions & sustainability in research collaboration.
 The workshop is given by KTH's Research Support Office.

 Location: Gradängsalen, Teknikringen 1, and Zoom.

-Lecturer: Klara Folkesson, Karin Larsdotter, Pierre Bodin
+Participating: Klara Folkesson, Karin Larsdotter, Pierre Bodin

 KTH has the ambition to be a leading technical university within research for sustainable development and a climate-neutral society.
 This includes to increase the integration of sustainable development and climate research in KTH's research base, to get significant and increasing external grants within sustainable development from various financiers, and to strengthen the interdisciplinary research in sustainable development.